unchase/Unchase.FluentPerformanceMeter/README.md

 }
 ```

-After calling the method `SimpleWatchingMethodStart` and after calling `GetPerformanceInfo` we get:
+After calling the method `SimpleWatchingMethodStart` and calling `GetPerformanceInfo` we receive:

 ```json
 {